How Much Can a Few Engine Moves Help? Quantifying Limited Cheating in Chess: Previous work

 \subsection{Other work on assistance/cheating/intervention, and our contribution}

 Much of the chess literature on engines and human behavior focuses on \emph{detection} of illicit assistance.
 A smaller body of research studies how access to assistance changes \emph{performance}.
-In chess, the Maia line of work models human move choice directly and enables counterfactual comparisons between human and engine policies, but it does not quantify the win-rate gain from a fixed number of assisted moves \citep{McIlroyYoung2020Maia,McIlroyYoung2022Individual}.
+The Maia line of work models human move choice directly and enables counterfactual comparisons between human and engine policies, but it does not quantify the win-rate gain from a fixed number of assisted moves \citep{McIlroyYoung2020Maia,McIlroyYoung2022Individual}.
 Outside chess, a large-scale analysis of professional Go shows that the advent of superhuman AI improved human decision quality and novelty, using engine-estimated counterfactuals to assess uplift \citep{Shin2023PNAS}.
 Practitioner-facing write-ups (e.g., Chessable’s limited-assist case study) discuss how players actually deploy engines online \citep{Chessable2024Pt2}.

 Our contribution differs in two key points.
-First, we quantify the \emph{average score uplift} from a strict budget $k$ of oracle (very strong engine) substitutions (interventions) within a controlled engine-vs-engine environment; to our knowledge, this fixed-budget approach has not been reported for chess.
-Second, our estimator uses logged no-intervention and randomized-intervention data with monotone calibration to produce fast, off-policy counterfactuals tailored to threshold policies.
+First, we quantify the \emph{average score uplift} from a strict budget $n$ of oracle (very strong engine) interventions within an engine-vs-engine environment; to our knowledge, this fixed-budget approach has not been reported for chess.
+Second, our estimator uses logged no-intervention and randomized-intervention data with monotone calibration to produce counterfactuals tailored to threshold policies.

 Related paradigms exist in other games.
 Cooperative games like Hanabi naturally impose limited, discrete \emph{hints}, a close analogue to capped interventions \citep{Bard2019Hanabi}.
-More broadly, the \emph{action-advising} literature in reinforcement learning studies when and how an oracle/teacher should inject advice under a budget to improve returns—conceptually aligned with our fixed-\(k\) oracle-move substitutions \citep{DaSilva2020UncertaintyAdvising}.
+More broadly, the \emph{action-advising} literature in reinforcement learning studies when and how an oracle/teacher should inject advice under a budget to improve returns—conceptually aligned with our fixed-\(n\) oracle-move interventions \citep{DaSilva2020UncertaintyAdvising}.

 Many traditional games alternate turns between players, e.g., tic-tac-toe or Chess.
 Instead, in bidding games \cite{LLPSU99,AHC19}, players have "move budgets" and in each turn, a bidding determines which player moves.
-Interesting equivalences have been identified between bidding games and a class of stochastic games called "random-turn games" \cite{PSSW07}, in which the player who moves in each turn is chosen randomly \cite{LLPSU99,AHC19,AJZ21,AHZ21}.
+Interesting equivalences have been identified between bidding games and a class of stochastic games called "random-turn games" \cite{PSSW07}, in which the player who moves in each turn is chosen randomly \cite{LLPSU99,AHC19,AJZ21}.